Verci87/OED-Expanded-Ryan/core-mechanic.md

 that using the classic descending AC means that the better the armor, the less an attacker gets to add.

+**note: i'm planning to use ascending AC. it's not as elegent as target 20 but it's much simpler for 5e scrubs.**

 ## Saving Throws

 Saving throws work likewise: **roll d20 + character level + modifiers**